ourtac/labkey-api-r/README.md

 						The official vignette pages acts as a pointer to the userguide.
  - usersguide.pdf			The pdf version of the source document found in \lktrunk\remoteapi\r\docs, printed to pdf format

-- man		Source files for function-by-function refernece documentation.
+- man		Source files for function-by-function reference documentation.
 After a successful build, a final pdf of the function reference documentation can be found in Rlabkey.Rcheck/Rlabkey-manual.pdf.

 - R		R Source files for package functions

-- src		Source files for a faster implentation of Json parsing for retrieved data.
+- src		Source files for a faster implementation of Json parsing for retrieved data.
 Written in C, build occurs at package build time for windows, and at package install time for unix